 Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 February is Black History Month, and Orlando is ready to help you celebrate with live music, festivals, events and exhibitions.
-Discover some of our top Black History Month must-do’s, then keep the festivities going all year long with Black-owned restaurants, historic sites and permanent museums celebrating African American culture and heritage.
+Discover some of our top Black History Month must-do’s, then keep joy alive all year long with Black-owned restaurants, historic sites and permanent museums celebrating Black American culture and heritage.
 Trust us: You won’t want to miss a moment of this spirited celebration.

 Orlando vacation planning made easy — and free.
 Make a complimentary appointment with Visit Orlando’s Vacation Planners at a time and date of your choosing for the latest insider advice, special offers and more ahead of your next visit.